 An entrance status of first semester sophomore, for example, projects the number of semesters of full-time study remaining to complete degree requirements (for instance six).
 Please note that a student’s individual academic or personal circumstances could affect an anticipated graduation date.

 A maximum of 60 transfer credits may be accepted toward the undergraduate degree.
 Students who have earned the maximum number of credits through transfer coursework may enroll in additional transfer courses (e.g. summer) only with approval from the Office of the Dean of Undergraduate and Graduate Studies.

 If you have taken Advanced Placement (AP) courses while in high school and have earned a score of 4 or 5 on the AP examination, please forward an official score report from the College Board for review for advanced placement/advanced standing.
 For courses applicable to your intended major, the Chairperson of the appropriate department makes the final determination of transfer credit.

 Transfer students must complete a minimum of four semesters in full-time attendance (including junior and senior years) to be eligible to receive a degree from Providence College.
 This is sometimes called a residency requirement.
+The College requires students to complete at least 50% of their major credits with Providence College coursework.
 Please note that the undergraduate day school of Providence College has a two-semester calendar and that all degree candidates must be enrolled as full-time students.